ilya-popov/kayobe/doc/source/configuration/reference/kolla-ansible.rst

     A TLS certificate bundle to use for the public API endpoints, if ``kolla_enable_tls_external`` is ``true``.
 Note that this should be formatted as a literal style block scalar.
-``kolla_external_fqdn_cacert``
-    Path to a CA certificate file to use for the ``OS_CACERT`` environment variable in openrc files when TLS is enabled, instead of Kolla Ansible's default.

 The following variables affect TLS encryption of the internal API.
-Currently this requires all Kolla images to be built with the API's root CA trusted.

 ``kolla_enable_tls_internal``
     Whether TLS is enabled for the internal API endpoints.
 Default is ``no``.